plone/documentation/docs/conceptual-guides/deprecation.md

 Deprecation of a whole released or installable package :   Plone developers provide a major release with no "real" code, but only backward compatible imports of the public API.
-    This will be done the way described above for a whole package.
+    This should be done the way described above for a whole package.
-    The README clearly states why it was moved and where to find the code now.
+    The README should clearly state why it was moved and where to find the code now.

 Deprecation of a GenericSetup profile
 :   These may have been renamed for consistency or are superfluous after an update.